All Episodes

 So then it is not reasonable to conclude that passing from a type 0 to 1 or 2 or whatever would ensure peaceful intent.

-In fact, It could go the other way just as easily.
+In fact, it could go the other way just as easily.

 We have so many arguments about this.

-Well, I personally feel that by the time they reach Type 2, they're probably not going to be as aggressive and as rapacious and as plundering as a Type 0 civilization is that we see on the planet Earth.
+Well, I personally feel that by the time they reach type 2, they're probably not going to be as aggressive and as rapacious and as plundering as a type 0 civilization is that we see on the planet Earth.

 But they might destroy us as we would destroy ants.

-Because they would be so far advanced.
+Yeah, by accident, because they would be so far advanced.

 For example, on Star Trek, we have the Borg.

-The Borg is a Type II civilization, and they eat Type I civilizations for breakfast.
+The Borg is a Type 2 civilization, and they eat Type 1 civilizations for breakfast, and they take all their technology and so on and so forth.

 However, I personally believe that a Type II civilization is not going to want to do that.

-They're not going to have much to learn from Type I. And so they may simply leave Type I civilizations alone, rather than absorbing them, like in Star Trek.
+And so they may simply leave Type 1 civilizations alone rather than absorbing them like in Star Trek.

 Or even being interested in them in any way.